becoming/becoming.github.io/content/docs/java/season_1/_index.md

 weight: 1
 title: "Season 1, From Lame to Fame"
 ---
-{{< hint info >}}
-This website is very much under construction.
-We have updates every 1-2 days!
-{{< /hint >}}
 # Season 1, From Lame to Fame

 ### Objectives

 Install the tools that are going to be used for creating applications with Java.
-Create your lame Java application.
+Create your initial Java application.

 ### Structure

 This part is organized in small and very precise steps, which you have to do, one after another.

 You can stop and resume at any time.
-The lamer you are, the more stops you'll do.

 ![](/lame.gif)